 UM Career Services: empowering students in developing their employability

-On the Employability Portal, a tab in the UM Student Portal, students can find a broad range of opportunities to improve their personal and professional skills.
+On the Personal & Professional Development Portal, a tab in the UM Student Portal, students can find a broad range of opportunities to improve their personal and professional skills.
 These include trainings and events of internal and external partners, online modules and resources, vacancies for (side) jobs, internships and voluntary work and all possibilities for individual guidance.

 Workshops, lectures and training courses

 By participating in lectures, workshops and training courses, students get the chance to develop themselves personally and professionally.
 All lectures, workshops and training courses are taught in English and/or Dutch and currently take place either online or on campus.
 Maastricht University alumni can participate until six months after graduation.